andreafabrizi/DNSProxy/README.md

 To test if DNSProxy is working correctly, you can use tcpdump and check integrity of DNS messages.
 Simply run one of the two available programs as follows.

-To start a pre-h2 (non-standard) DOH server, type:
+To start a pre-h2 (non-standard HTTP/1.1) DOH server, type:
 ```bash
 dnsp -l 127.0.0.1 -s https://www.fantuz.net/nslookup.php
 ```
-If you prefer to run an HTTP2-compliant server (as per DOH RFC-8484), type:
+If you prefer to run an HTTP2-compliant server (as per DoH's RFC 8484), type:
 ```bash
 dnsp-h2 -l 127.0.0.1 -s https://www.fantuz.net/nslookup-doh.php
 ```